-The Jaswal Lab, formerly the Child Language & Learning Lab, has recently shifted its primary focus toward projects related to communication and autism.
+Beginning about 2016, the Jaswal Lab (formerly the Child Language & Learning Lab) shifted its primary focus toward projects related to autism.
 We continue to conduct studies involving social cognition in typically developing children, but these projects now represent a secondary area of interest.

 - Social Cognition Projects